-Rule \$2.
-Prosecution by assignee.
+Rule 32.
+Prosecution by assignce.
 The assignee of record of the entire interest in an application for patent is entitled to conduct the prosecution of the application to the exclusion of the inventor.

-See Rule 36 in \$ 402.05.
+See rule 36 in § 402.05.

-A power of attorney by the assignee of the whole interest, if the assignment is recorded in the Office, revokes all powers given by applicant.
+A power of attorney by the assignee of the whole interest, if the assignment is recorded in the Office, revokes all powers given by applicant and prior assignees.